 So you have a room full of people who are very important, who are very influential, and who are critical stakeholders.
 And there’s some assumption that either the one senior-most leader in the room decides or that everybody gets a vote.
 And sometimes the senior-most leaders just don’t make a call, which can be bad, because they don’t have all the information.

 And so they invite people and ask, “Well, what do you think?
 What does everybody think?”
 And now everybody seems to have a vote.
-And the problem with everyone having a vote is that everyone has
+And the problem with everyone having a vote is that everyone has a veto.

 So they present the one option that they really want.
 And they try not to have any dissenting opinions, because, otherwise, one person with a veto just slows it down.
 And this is where you end up with a low-quality decision.

 Do we need this meeting?

 Simon London: So just to bring it back to the very practical: Again, if I’m one of these dissatisfied executives, where do I begin?
 Do I look at my calendar and think about the meetings and try to look for these ones that you’ve identified just now as they’re obviously not set up in a way that’s going to be productive?

 Leigh Weiss: One of the things that you can do is decide whether you actually need a meeting to make the decision.
 And often a decision can be delegated to an individual role, a particular person.
 So there was a healthcare company where the executive committee was being overrun by decisions.
 And they took a look at the decisions they had to make and cut out 30 percent of them by delegating them to individual roles.
 Those were decisions like, “What are the benefits that we are going to provide?”
 That was delegated to the head of HR.

 And when you delegate a decision, it doesn’t mean that the person can’t consult others.
 It just means that you don’t need a group of people to come together to make the decision.

 When you delegate a decision, it doesn’t mean that the person can’t consult others.
 It just means you don’t need a group of people to come together to make the decision.Leigh Weiss